dktr0/Punctual/REFERENCE.md

 img "https://url-to-image-file" -- accesses a texture built from the image file in question as red-green-blue (3-channel signal).

+imga "https://url-to-image-file" -- accesses a texture built from the image file in question as red-green-blue-alpha (4-channel signal).

 vid "https://url-to-video-file" -- accesses a texture built from the video file in question as red-green-blue (3-channel signal).

+vida "https://url-to-video-file" -- accesses a texture built from the video file in question as red-green-blue-alpha (4-channel signal).

 cam -- accesses a texture built from the webcam as red-green-blue (3-channel signal).